brugobi/project_1_of_15-flipper-color/README.md

 # Flipper-Color

-> Vanilla JS: This is the project 3 of 15 from the course created by [John Smilga](https://www.johnsmilga.com) and also available on his [YouTube channel](https://www.youtube.com/watch?v=c5SIG7Ie0dM&list=PLnHJACx3NwAey1IiiYmxFbXxieMYqnBKF). **Flipper-Color** is an app that a different color is generated randomly whenever the button 'click me' is clicked and the color generated is configured as a background.
+> This is the project 3 of 15 from the course created by [John Smilga](https://www.johnsmilga.com) and also available on his [YouTube channel](https://www.youtube.com/watch?v=c5SIG7Ie0dM&list=PLnHJACx3NwAey1IiiYmxFbXxieMYqnBKF). **Flipper-Color** is an app that a different color is generated randomly whenever the button 'click me' is clicked and the color generated is configured as a background.

 ![home_page](home.png)